How To: Paint Laminate Countertops

 Put on protective gear (goggles, gloves, and a dust mask or respirator) and go over the entire surface lightly with 150-grit sandpaper to help paint adhere.
 Thoroughly wipe your counters clean of dust and debris with a slightly damp rag.
 Let dry.

-Prime patiently.
 Apply a thin, even coat of primer with a paint roller, following manufacturer’s directions.
 Allow adequate drying time and then apply a second coat.
 Let dry.

 Now, break out the paint.
 If using a paint kit that emulates stone or granite, follow the directions for blending the paints and apply, allowing adequate drying time between layers.
 If simply using acrylic paint, roll on a first coat, let dry and then give it a second coat.

-Seal to finish.
 Countertop resin will ensure lasting results.
 Stir and mix the product according to manufacturer’s directions.
 Carefully pour the resin over the painted surface and use a fresh foam roller to distribute it evenly.
 Watch for drips along the edges and wipe off any that occur immediately with a damp rag.
 Also keep an eye out for any bubbles that may appear as the resin levels out: Pop them as soon as they appear by aiming a blowtorch at them, holding it a few inches away.
 If you have no torch, try banishing bubbles by blowing at them through a drinking straw.
 Allow the resin to thoroughly cure according to manufacturer’s specs.

 To maintain your “new” countertops, skip abrasive cleaners and scrubber sponges and clean daily instead with a rag or soft sponge and mild dish detergent.
 Once a week (or at least monthly), wipe down with a small amount of mineral oil and a clean, soft cloth.
 Your surfaces will look super for several years to come—you can count on it!